MollyAdamsson/Howtotrainyourdog/README.md

 ## Deployment

 ### **To deploy the project**

 The site was deployed to GitHub pages.
 The steps to deploy a site are as follows:
   1. In the GitHub repository, navigate to the **Settings** tab.
   2. Once in Settings, navigate to the **Pages** tab on the left hand side.
-  3. Under **Source**, select the branch to **master**, then click **save**.
+  3. Under **Source**, select the branch to **main**, then click **save**.
-  4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  4. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ![GitHub pages deployed image](images/deploy.png)